 Paying for a UK course as an international student

 Many of the international students who come to study in the UK pay privately.
-Non-EU students should expect to pay anywhere between £10,000 to £40,000 per academic year (or sometimes more for some institutions).
-It should be noted that getting funding as a non-EU national can be particularly difficult, but the British Council should be able to give you some advice.
+Non-EU students should expect to pay in the region of £9,000 to £15,000 per academic year (or sometimes more for some institutions) and it should also be noted that getting funding as a non-EU national can be particularly difficult, but the British Council should be able to give you some advice.

-Before travelling to the UK, make sure to have all your financial arrangements, including living costs and accommodation, sorted so that you arrive prepared and ready to start the next chapter in your life.
+Before travelling to the UK, I had to have all my financial arrangements, including living costs and accommodation, sorted.
+The reality is that living in the UK is very different to Poland and the majority of other countries.

 Adjusting to life in the UK